Kärcher TRIGGER GUN, 4000PSI, 8GPM

 TRIGGER GUN, 4000PSI, 8GPM

-Replacement trigger gun for pressure washers with M22 connections.
+Replacement trigger gun for water blasters with M22 connections.
 Max 4,000 psi.

-Have you lost or damaged the trigger gun that came with your pressure washer?
+Have you lost or damaged the trigger gun that came with your water blaster?
 This replacement gun is equipped with industry-standard M22 hose and spray wand connections.
-Fits Kärcher gas and most other brands of pressure washers that have M22 connections.
+Fits Kärcher gas and most other brands of water blasters that have M22 connections.
 Please consult your owner's manual for compatibility information.
 Max 4000 PSI, 140°F/60°C. Includes child safety lock.
 WARNING: This product can expose you to chemicals including lead and Diisononyl phthalate, which are known to the State of California to cause cancer.
 For more information go to www.P65Warnings.ca.gov.

 Specifications